 - 9. Once the poles, the sides and the shelf supports have been put in place, the top can be fixed in place.
-The top is fixed to the poles, not the side glass, by using the screws supplied.
-These are the same screws as used in the L-brackets holding the glass together.
-These screws screw through the top glass and into the top of the poles.
-The top of the poles will have white plugs in which to receive the screws.
-Ensure that the top is placed so that the hole used as the pivot point for the door hinge is facing to the front.
-This hole will correspond to another hole in the base i.e. there is a pivot point for the door at both the top and the bottom of the cabinet.
-Because the door has yet to be hung, it is good practice to leave the top bolts a little loose so the top can be lifted in order to fit the door. - 10.
-Fit the door.
+The top is fixed to the poles, not the side glass, by using the bolts supplied.
+The top can really on go one way because the glass must be fitted into the routed grooves in the top.
+Because the doors have yet to be hung, it is good practice to leave the top bolts a little loose so the top can be lifted in order to fit the doors. - 10.
+Fit the doors.
 The hinges supplied have two screws on one side, and double sided adhesive foam on the other.
-The screws are designed to face the back of the cabinet once the door is in place, so they must be fitted in pairs to achieve this effect.
+The screws are designed to face the back of the cabinet once the doors are in place, so they must be fitted in pairs to achieve this effect.
 It is not recommended to have the screws facing outwards, where they can be seen.
 Remove the yellow (or white) waxed paper from the adhesive foam which is already in place on the inside of the hinge.
-Place the hinge on a corner of the door, and allow the adhesive foam to hold it in place.
-The door and hinges are designed to have approximately 1mm margin between the edge of the hinge and the edge of the door.
+Place the hinge on a corner of one of the doors, and allow the adhesive foam to hold it in place.
+The doors and hinges are designed to have approximately 1mm margin between the edge of the hinge and the edge of the door.
 See Photo 4.
 Place one of the supplied pieces of flat metal between the screws on the other side of the hinge and the glass i.e. DO NOT SCREW DIRECTLY ONTO THE GLASS OR YOU RISK BREAKING IT.
 In no circumstances should the screws make contact with the glass.
 Tighten the screws in tandem until they hold the hinge in place the screws should be tightened reasonable firmly.

-- 11. Repeat this process for the other hinge, ensuring the hinges are placed as pairs with the screws facing the same way. - 12.
-Place the door with the hinges attached in the relevant holes in the base, and lift the top until you can put the door into the corresponding hole in the top.
+- 11. Repeat this process for the other hinge, and the other door, ensuring the hinges are placed as pairs with the screws facing the same way. - 12.
+Place the doors with the hinges attached in the relevant holes in the base, and lift the top until you can put the door into the corresponding hole in the top.
 You may have to temporarily loosen the top nuts and bolts in order to be able to do this. - 13.
-Place the lock in the appropriate position on the door, and tighten with the supplied screwdriver. - 14.
-Put the shelves in place.
-You can place the shelves at any height, as they are fully adjustable.
+Place the lock in the appropriate position on the door, and tighten with the supplied screwdriver (Photo 5).

+14. Put the shelves in place.
+You can place the shelves at any height, as they are fully adjustable between the light fittings (which are not adjustable).
 The important thing is to ensure that each of the four shelf supports are at exactly the same height so that the shelf is level.
 This involves measuring the height of shelf support as you position them.
 Start with the bottom shelf and work your way up.
-Tighten the shelf supports into place with the small Phillips screw driver supplied the small screws should be fastened securely onto the pole.
+Tighten the shelf supports firmly into place with the small Phillips screw driver supplied - the small screws should be fastened securely onto the pole.
 Place each shelf into the shelf supports in turn.
 Once in place, the black grubber screws (in the bottom of the shelf supports) should be tightened to ensure the shelves do not slide out of the supports (Photo 5).

-15. If it is not pre-fitted, screw the door stopper into the pre-drilled hole in the base.
+15. If it is not pre-fitted, screw the door stoppers into the pre-drilled hole in the top.